-You could ask why keep the last two illustrations hen I recommend cutting g the previous ones?
-I think its because these cause much more common anomalies –they have greater clinical interest.
-In word envelope extremis all of this sequence of chromosome abnormalities could be deleted.

 The genetics of sex

-The sex phenotype of a human is determined by two chromosomes: X and Y. Normally, females have two X chromosomes: XX, and males have one X and one Y chromosome: XY.
-The X chromosome was discovered in the 1890s, and Y was subsequently discovered in the early 1900s.
-It was only in 1914 that geneticists started to use the XX – XY terminology (Robinson, 2010)
+The sex phenotype of a human is determined by two chromosomes: X and Y. Normally, females have two X chromosomes: XX, and males have one X and one Y chromosome.

-The X chromosome is aptly X shaped, and is quite large in comparison to other chromosomes, being the eighth largest, and holding just over 150 million base pairs.
 It is home to approximately 900 – 1200 genes, and is so important for development that if it is missing, the developing zygote cannot progress.
-Some important genes on the X chromosome are: X chromosome genes are responsible for red blood cell formation, muscle development and function and blood clotting for example.
+X chromosome genes are responsible for red blood cell formation, muscle development and function and blood clotting for example.

-ALAS2 – Direct formation of red blood cells

-ATP7A – Regulates copper levels in the body

-COL4A5 – Required for normal kidney function

-DMD – Controls muscle function and the pathways inbetween

-F8 – An essential blood clotting protein (Robinson, 2010)